heer-dev/Inventory-Optimization-Profitability-Analysis/README.md

 ## 📌 Project Overview

 Retail businesses often struggle with managing inventory efficiently while maintaining profitability.
-Excess stock, low-demand products, and negative profit margins can lead to significant financial losses.
+Excess stock, low-demand products, and excessive discounting can lead to significant financial losses.

 This project analyzes retail sales and inventory data to identify inefficiencies in product performance, detect slow-moving inventory, and highlight high-demand products.
 The goal is to provide actionable insights that support better inventory planning and improve overall business profitability.